-Pelvic Inflammatory Disease, aka PID, is an infection of the fallopian tubes, uterus, and other reproductive organs.
-It is a common complication that results from some sexually transmitted diseases (STD’s), particularly gonorrhoea and Chlamydia.
+Pelvic Inflammatory Disease, aka PID, is an infection of the fallopian tubes, uterus and other reproductive organs.
+It is a common complication that results from some sexually transmitted infections (STIs), particularly Gonorrhoea and Chlamydia.
 Left untreated, PID may result in serious consequences, which include: ectopic pregnancy, in which the foetus is in the fallopian tube or somewhere else outside the womb; infertility; chronic pelvic pain; and formation of abscesses.

 PID is caused by bacteria that move upward from the vagina or the opening of the uterus, called the cervix, into the reproductive organs.
 The ones who are most at risk are sexually active women during their childbearing years.
 Also, due to more exposure to potentially infectious agents, a woman who has more sex partners has a greater risk of suffering from PID.
 This also applies to a woman whose sex partner has many other partners.